UoY-RoboStar/robochart-ann-components/README.md

 This project contains several software artefacts related to the in-development RoboChart components that are implemented by artificial neural networks (ANN components).

-The `Metamodel+WFConditions` directory contains a modelling project, `ANNComponents`, that presents the RoboChart metamodel with ANN (artificial neural network) components integrated, and the well-formedness conditions of the ANN components formalised in Z. It also contains a `Circus` directory with in-development versions of the Circus ANN semantics.
+The `Metamodel+WFConditions` directory contains a modelling project, `ANNComponents`, that presents CZT specification files relevant to the ANN components in RoboChart.
+It contains:
+- A directory `Metamodel` that contains the RoboChart metamodel with ANN components integrated.
+This directory also contains a Z specification of the ANNController class, used to define the denotational semantic rules.
+- A directory `ANN_WF_Conditions_Z` that contains the well-formedness conditions of the ANN components formalised in Z.
+- A directory `Circus` that contains in-development versions of the Circus profile of the ANN semantics.

 The `Segway_Case_Study` directory contains files relevant to the Segway case study.
 It contains:
  - A `RoboChart` directory, that contains a RoboChart project `SegwayComparison` containinng all four versions of the Segway RoboChart model,